flutter/flutter/README.md

 is easy, with support for both [FFI] and [platform-specific APIs][platform channels].

-Flutter is a fully open-source project, and we welcome contributions.
+Flutter is a completely open-source project, and we welcome contributions.
 Information on how to get started can be found in our [contributor guide](CONTRIBUTING.md).